 The transition back to recovery needs to be carefully managed to avoid negative impacts on the 18 essential services.
-Mangers requesting their re-tasked employee back to normal activities must firstly contact HR following the steps set out in: Process for Returning Re-tasked Employees.
+Mangers requesting their re-tasked employee back to normal activities must firstly contact HR.

 ENCOURAGEMENTS

 TRUST

 In an office environment. people create trust by social interactions, harder to do when working virtually.
 In an office you are more likely to see what your colleagues are doing, the meetings they're in or the calls they're on.
 Yes set clear priorities and expectations, assign ownership and timelines, but place trust in people that they have the flexibility to operate in the way that works for them.
 Everyone is doing their best.